-- 4.6.36 Due to constraints, some parts of the site are not be suitable or viable for housing.
-Some of these areas can be incorporated within the green infrastructure requirements of the development, or incorporate specific commercial uses where this would be consistent with and help to facilitate housing development.
-Accommodating other uses could assist viability, thereby funding new infrastructure and facilities required in the early development phases. - 4.6.37 Proposals for other uses would need to be incorporated within the overall masterplan for the site, help facilitate the delivery of the housing scheme and be phased alongside new housing.
-Proposals which would lead to the creation of a destination serving a wide catchment area such as a retail/leisure park, and meterway service area or other formats which provides large areas of car parking and attracts significant trips to the site from would attract an unacceptably high number of additional trips utilising the motorway network would not be consistent with this approach. - 4.6.38 A food store is an acceptable use providing the scale is limited to that normally permitted within a local centre (up to 2,000 sqm gross floorspace).
+- The development will be required to safeguard key views from the Historic Park and Garden at Temple Newsam. - The site is located within Phase 3 of the indicative heat network shown on Map 6. - 4.6.36 Due to constraints, some parts of the site are not be suitable or viable for housing.
+Some of these areas can be incorporated within the green infrastructure requirements of the development, or incorporate specific commercial uses where this would be consistent with and help to facilitate housing development delivery of the scale of housing proposed in this plan.
+Accommodating other uses could assist viability, thereby funding new infrastructure and facilities required in the early development phases. - 4.6.37 Proposals for other uses would need to be incorporated within the overall masterplan for the site, help facilitate the delivery of the housing scheme and be phased alongside new housing and have the potential to support the main housing development.
+Proposals which would lead to the creation of a destination serving a wide catchment area such as a retail/leisure park, and motorway service area or other formats which provides large areas of car parking and attracts significant trips to the site from would attract an unacceptably high number of additional trips utilising the motorway network would not be consistent with this approach. - 4.6.38 A food store is an acceptable use providing the scale is limited to that normally permitted within a local centre (up to 2,000 sqm gross floorspace).
 The location of the store should be linked into the local centre to allow people to walk between the two along a safe and direct route.
-This size of store would help to serve the weekly shopping needs of future residents of Skelton Gate, but it should not be of a scale which would attract trips to the site from long distances. - 4.6.39 Office or other business units could also act as a buffer between the motorway and housing development along the western boundary of the site within the area indicated on the area map and could also help sustain local employment.
+This size of store would help to serve the weekly shopping needs of future residents of Skelton Gate, but it should not be of a scale which would attract trips to the site from long distances. - 4.6.39 Office or other business units could also act as a buffer between the motorwa4.4.35y and housing development along the western boundary of the site within the area indicated on the area map and could also help sustain local employment.